learn-academy-2022-delta/delta-github-practice/github-practice-Leo.md

 <main>

 <h1>
-Introduction to Git ad Github
+Introduction to Git & Github
 </h1>

-<p>Hello, I am practicing how to use git and github. repitition
+<p>Hello, I am practicing how to use git and github.
+Repitition is key.
+You got this!
 <p/>

 </main>